Minneapolis would like to cure your dockless bike-share skepticism

 Motivate, which the City and Nice Ride brought on board to help carry out the transition, will essentially serve as the on-the-ground operator, responsible for bike maintenance, rebalancing, and app development.
 “We’re getting the benefit of the dockless bikes while still maintaining quality and control,” Dossett says.
 Nice Ride belongs to organizations like the North American Bike Share Association, and will be able to share best practices with other cities looking to implement a similar strategy.

 Making the transition to a dockless model has been on the minds of officials at Nice Ride and the city for a while.
 “Around a year and a half ago, when we saw what was happening in China, with the growth of dockless bike sharing there, and then as the model started to take off in the U.S., we had a meeting with our board where we asked: What’s our next move?”
 Dossett says.
 “Ultimately, we decided that dockless was better–you can reach more people, and you can do it at a lower cost because you don’t have to maintain the docks and all the electronic equipment, like the keypads and touch screens.”
-Users will be able to unlock the dockless bikes via an app or a key (especially crucial for people without smartphones or bank accounts) cutting down on system costs, and for winter, it will be much easier for Nice Ride to just remove and store a bunch of bikes, without having to worry about transplanting the whole docking systems along with them.
+Users will be able to unlock the dockless bikes via an app (and will eventually roll out an alternative system for people without smartphones) cutting down on system costs.
+For winter, it will be much easier for Nice Ride to just remove and store a bunch of bikes, without having to worry about transplanting the whole docking systems along with them.

 But Dossett and his team was also very cognizant that there were things about the current state of dockless bike sharing that did not work, namely, the lack of order in the public right-of-way.
 “We thought the idea that bikes could end up in the middle of a sidewalk, where someone with a disability might be trying to navigate, would not work for us,” Dossett says.